 These are my ultimate things to change and include in your lifestyle when you’re trying to improve egg quality, stay tuned for part 3 coming out next week.

-Welcome to last part of my How to Improve your Egg Quality Series.
-This post focuses on the lifestyle changes you can make to enhance the quality of your eggs.
+Part 3 – focuses on the lifestyle changes you can make to enhance the quality of your eggs.

 I believe that exercise is a very important part of maintaining overall health.
 It improves cardiovascular function and gets the blood pumping, which also pumps precious nutrients all over the body.
 There is however, a fine line between enough and too much.
 Extreme exercise can actually be counterintuitive when trying to get pregnant because it places extra, unnecessary stress on the body.
 Aim to get around 30-60 minutes of exercise per day, preferably in the form of walking in a park or on a beach.
 If you can’t exercise outside then head to a gym but stick to light weights and small amounts of cardio.